 Another disc of colored marble, this one in St. Peter’s Basilica, was reused at least once; right in the middle of the central nave immediately upon entering, you’ll find a massive circle of purple stone.
 It was transferred here from the old church of St. Peter, where, on Christmas Day of the year 800, Charlemagne knelt upon it to be crowned Holy Roman Emperor by the Pope.
 The color was appropriate; this stone, called porphyry, was treasured by the rulers of ancient Rome for its imperial connotations.
 It could only be found at a single quarry in the remote deserts of Egypt, and the emperors maintained a monopoly on its extraction.

 This makes it more than possible that Charlemagne’s coronation disc in Old St. Peter’s had already been recycled from some earlier imperial structure.
 The ancient emperors loved porphyry so much that they quarried it into extinction; so, from the late empire onward, the only way to get this purple stone was by reusing or recarving an old piece.
 This ancient mania for porphyry is only the most extreme example of the Roman lust for colored marbles, and an important reminder that we need to view the ancient world in technicolor.

-Join us for a walking tour of Ancient Rome, where your guide will bring the ruins back to life in all their vivid colors.
-Splendid examples of Ancient Rome’s use of colored stones can be found in museums, especially at the Vatican and the Capitoline Museums.
-The most in-depth reconstruction of the lavishness of imperial decoration is the Immersive 3-D Experience offered as part of our tour of Nero’s Golden House.
+Join us for a walking tour of Ancient Rome and relive the majesty of the antique city in all its vivid colors.
+Splendid examples of Ancient Roman marble can be found preserved in the museums of the Eternal City, especially at the Vatican and the Capitoline Museums.
+To witness an in-depth reconstruction of the lavishness of imperial decoration in context, meanwhile, join our tour of Nero’s Golden House!